A quarter let the break whiz

 Break time is recovery time.
 But what if the break in the break is too short?
 Many employees in Germany do not feel well after their lunch break.
 This was the result of a survey of the online portal kursfinder.de among employees from various industries.

-The survey was conducted in the period from January to March 2018 via online questionnaire.
-80 percent of respondents say they work between six and nine hours a day, and almost all work locally Company.
+The survey was carried out via an online questionnaire.
+80 percent of those questioned stated that they worked between six and nine hours a day, almost all of them worked on-site in the Company.

 79 percent find pause time sufficient